sig-gis/SEPAL-CEO/docs/module-4.rst

 | stratification to SEPAL.            | the classification from Module 3. |
 +-------------------------------------+-----------------------------------+

 Part 0.
-Uploading files to SEPAL (optional)
+[Optional] Uploading files to SEPAL
 --------------------------------------------

 If your classification is not stored in SEPAL (for example, a classification in GEE or a classification created through CODED), you will need to upload it to SEPAL in order to use SEPAL’s stratified random sample tool.